EkaterinaBolotskaya/EQcycle_failure_laws/README.md

 where $\mu$ is the friction coefficient, $\mu_s$ and $\mu_d$ are the static and dynamic friction coefficients, $D$ is the block slip.

 The input parameters used in the simulations are chosen in such a way that the area under the weakening part of the shear stress vs. slip curve (energy curve) $E_w$ is approximately the same for all failure laws.
 The area under the strengthening part of the curve $E_s$ is approximately the same for most of the failure laws $(E_s = 0$ for SW by definition).
+Both $E_w$ and $E_s$ equal zero for the Reference model.

 Different failure laws that produce very similar coseismic ruptures can have substantially different nucleation phases and pre-nucleation slip rate and slip evolution.
 This also results in differences in recurrence intervals, maximum coseismic slip rate, and cumulative slip amount per earthqake cycle.